American Tennis is Alive Because of Black Women

 In learning tennis, we studied them much more than we studied the game.
 Without Venus and Serena as references, there is no telling what our playing styles would be like.
 There is no telling if we would have ever picked up rackets and fallen in love with the sport.
 As successful Black athletes in a predominantly White sport, they gave us a vision and helped us believe in possibilities in the world of tennis for ourselves.

-On this historic day, three Black women: Venus Williams, Sloane Stephens and Madison Keys, will play in the U.S. Open semifinals for a chance at a place in the final, and ultimately the title.
+On Thursday, three Black women: Venus Williams, Sloane Stephens and Madison Keys, played in the U.S. Open semifinals for a chance at a place in the final, and ultimately the title.
 This is the first all-American U.S. Open women's semifinal since 1981.
-While there is guaranteed to be at least one Black woman in the final of this year's U.S. Open, if two Black women move past the semifinal round, it will be the first all-Black final at the U.S. Open since Serena defeated Venus for the title in 2002.
+And this year will be the first all-Black final at the U.S. Open since Serena defeated Venus for the title in 2002.
+Stephens will face Keys in the final.

 For years, there has been a drought in American tennis.
 Prior to Serena and Venus Williams, the last American woman to win a grand slam tournament was Jennifer Capriati in 2002.
 The last American man to win a grand slam tournament was Andy Roddick in 2003.
 And now, in 2017, there is a 75 percent chance that the next winner of the U.S. Open women's tournament will be not only an American, but a Black woman.